Top 6 Challenges CX for the SaaS Industry (and How to Fix Them)

 There are few things more frustrating than navigating a clunky or complex UI.
 Your website and mobile app should be clean, easy to use, and give users quick access to what they're looking for.

 Most importantly, your product can’t be desktop-focused.
 Mobile devices account for over 50% of online usage and your customers expect a smooth UX, whether they’re on their laptop, tablet, or phone.

 4. Leverage, pursue, and encourage customer feedback

 Give your customers ample opportunities to tell you what’s on their mind—and when they do, listen.
 Put together focus groups to discuss how users are interacting with your product, send out regular surveys, and incorporate feedback opportunities at every turn.

 By stitching together layers of feedback, you can target key areas to improve and focus on expanding what your customers love about your product.

 Your customers generate thousands of digital touchpoints every day while using your product, creating a window into silent feedback.

 By monitoring real-time analytics KPI dashboards like DAU, MAU, and user sessions, you can spot pain points that are leading to fallout.
 Discover and anticipate issues before they impact a huge portion of your user base, and use these insights to make rapid and informed decisions.

 To succeed in a competitive SaaS market, you need more than a great product.
 You need to deliver a five-star customer experience, and your brand needs the ability to understand its users.

 Enter Scuba Analytics.
-Scuba Analytics is a continuous intelligence platform that helps you leverage the power of your data to elevate your CX.
+Scuba Analytics is a customer intelligence platform that helps you leverage the power of your data to elevate your CX.
 It enables your brand to: